Mills Shelving | Australian Shelving and Components Provider

 • Assess the thickness and condition of the panels.
 Older panels can be brittle or warped.

-• Map out the coolroom layout.
+• Map out the cool room layout.
 Identify the heaviest items and assign them to stronger sections.

 • Decide how much shelving needs to be fixed versus how much could be freestanding.